Lockwood & Co. (TV series): Development

 In 2017 it was announced that Nira Park and Rachael Prior had optioned the rights to Jonathan Stroud's Lockwood & Co. book series while at Big Talk Productions.
 In 2019 they left Big Talk to set up Complete Fiction Pictures and produced the TV series under their new banner.
-On 19 May 2020, it was announced that Complete Fiction was working with Netflix to develop the series, and Joe Cornish was set to helm and executive produce the series.
+On 19 May 2020 it was announced that Complete Fiction was working with Netflix to develop the series, and Joe Cornish was set to helm and executive produce the series.
 In December 2020, Netflix officially gave an eight-episode series order to Lockwood & Co.
-Cornish serves as the lead writer and director.
-Nira Park, Rachael Prior, and Cornish serve as executive producers.
+Cornish served as lead writer and director.
+Park, Prior, and Cornish served as executive producers.
 William McGregor was also involved in directing several episodes.

-Ed Hime, Kara Smith, and Joy Wilkinson are the series' writers.
+Ed Hime, Kara Smith, and Joy Wilkinson were the writers.

 Casting

 The cast was confirmed in March 2022 with Ruby Stokes, Cameron Chapman and Ali Hadji-Heshmati set to star alongside Ivanno Jeremiah, Luke Treadaway and Morven Christie.
 Also joining the cast were Jack Bandeira, Ben Crompton, Hayley Konadu, Rhianna Dorris and Paddy Holland.